The Lead Belt Lode (4.199 Acre Patented Mining Claim)

 Scroll down for pictures!

-To lease, send me an email at ColoradoMinesForSale@gmail.com ColoradoMinesForSale@gmail.com
+To buy or lease, send me an email at ColoradoMinesForSale@gmail.com ColoradoMinesForSale@gmail.com

 This amazing property has privately owned surface and mineral rights, meaning you don't need to deal with the BLM or USFS for matters within the claim boundaries!
 Instead mining activity is regulated by the State of Colorado and the claim owner, greatly simplifying the process.
 For small miners that will have less than a 1,600 square foot surface disturbance, the State of Colorado does not require permits for explorative mining activity on private (patented) claims such as this.
 Ready to get started right away!